Pythonizer-Nicode/PYT-03-Skelethon_Django/README.md

 * Create a skeleton for future projects
 * Practise Python syntax
 * Understand and practise MVC *Model View Controller*
+* Learn how to use virtual environment with *PIPENV*

 ### INDEX :